saidivyamalllam/student-mental-health-sql-analysis/README.md

 ## Final thought
 This was a simple project, but it helped me understand how to use SQL for real analysis and how to turn data into meaningful insights.

+## What I learned
+- Writing SQL queries using GROUP BY and AVG
+- Understanding how to analyze patterns in data
+- Converting data results into simple insights